 "Keep your secrets, then; I shall hear them all soon enough."
 Síl's face twisted, her smile tightening at one corner and her nostrils flaring.
 "The gathering of clans will accept neither your silence nor your lies."

-Ky stepped back, her foot squelching free of the mud, but Síl drew herself up to her full height—which was considerably taller than her sister.
+Ky stepped back, her foot squelching free of the mud, but Síl drew herself up to her full height, her face twisting.

-"What do you think they did to me, when I returned that night without you?
-If I return to them empty-handed once more, they shall pluck out my hair before all the clans!"
+"What do you think they did to me, when I returned that moonless night without you?
+If I return to the elders empty-handed once more, they shall pluck out my hair before all the clans!"
 Síl wailed softly, raking her long white fingers through her thick red hair.

 A shudder worked its way through Ky's body, from the top of her head to the bottoms of her feet.

 "For ten seasons, you have wasted my life… I have given up everything—" Her snarling lip twitched, and Ky jumped. "—for a thankless halfwit!
-Whenever I came close to catching you, you fled, prolonging the inevitable.
+Whenever I came close to luring you away from your madness, you fled, prolonging the inevitable.
 You have only proven yourself the coward our clan believes you to be.
 When you disappeared into the mountain… I confess, I almost left you to your fate."
 The snarl faded, and Síl blinked slowly at Ky.
 "But I could not abandon my only sister."

 "I followed you, and waited for you, though it was but a chance I should see you again," whispered Síl, her sorrowful tones sweeping over the lake like an ocean mist.
-"I am to bring you before a gathering of the clans, to speak for your crimes—or present them with the skin of your head, should you resist, as proof that I found you and judgment was meted."
+"I am to bring you before a gathering of the clans, to speak for your crimes—or present them with the skin of your head, should all else fail, as it has been done since the shaping of our people."

 Ky opened her eyes, her scalp prickling.
 She reflexively twitched her fingers through her tangled hair, and then forced her hand away.

-Síl had often flown into a rage at the slightest provocation, and her calm made Ky weak with dread; but she could not overpower her elder sister.
+Síl's calm made Ky weak with dread; when would she reveal her true intentions?
+When would she punish the worthless little fish for her crimes?
+But she could not overpower her elder sister.
 There was no other choice, unless it was to escape along the path to the ocean.
 And what would happen when she was caught again?
 If Síl failed, would they send more elders to fetch her?

-Ky twitched her ears and blinked rapidly, remembering the cold touch of the Lonely One as he snatched at her legs, desperate to yank her down from the wall and devour her twice over.
+Ky twitched her ears and sniffed, her fingers tapping against her thigh… she could still feel the cold touch of the Lonely One as he snatched at her legs, desperate to yank her down from the wall and devour her twice over.